saysimple/saysimple-plugin-devkit/README.md

 To create an app you first need to pull from an existing app.
 There are 2 packages you can pick from initially.
 The skeleton or example app.

-If you want to start developing immediately without extra code you should pull from the skeleton app and if you want to see how everything works in action and play around with that you should pull the example app
+If you want to start developing immediately without extra code you can pull from the skeleton app and if you want to see how everything works in action and play around with it, you can pull and use the example app

 Install the skeleton app